HanRewan/NavigationDrones/README.md

 ## License

-This project does not have a specific license by default.
-Please add a license file if you intend to make it open source.
+This project does not have a specific license.

 ---